Benefits Counseling Services

 Maine Medical Center's Benefits Counseling Services are provided to individuals across the state.
 Every effort is made to provide in-person, community-based services.
 Sometimes due to high demand for service and the large geographic area, a combination of mail, telephone, and videoconferencing services may be used.

-To request individualized services, please complete and return our BCS Referral Packet.
-If you wish, you can fill it out on a computer and then print, sign, and send to us.
+To request individualized services, please complete our Fillable BCS Referral Packet or BCS Referral Packet, then print, sign, and send to us.
 Call us at 1-888-208-8700 if you have trouble accessing the referral packet or do not have access to a printer so we can mail the paperwork to you.
 Please mail or fax your completed referral to the address below.

 - MMC Vocational Services